 In a way somewhat similar to Jiménez' work, there is a process of collectivity in Cabrera's, either through the collective practice of creating her art (Arbol de la Vida: Voces de la Tierra) or the collectivity of material and objects.
 Her show includes a selection from her Craft of Resistance (50 Butterflies) that was originally displayed during her Spring 2008 International Artist-In-Residence Program at Artpace in San Antonio.
-The piece "explored the impact of border politics on Mexican craft-making traditions" through the creation of thousands of copper disconcerting.
-The cactus is not depicted in it's traditional green form but rather a shadow of its former being.
-It no longer provides the security of shade, medicinal comfort, or nutrient enriched livelihood.

-2018 print Crattea Flow, part of ner Butterfly Suite, presents a colorful range of debossed printed butterflies.
+The piece "explored the impact of border politics on Mexican craft-making traditions" through the creation of thousands of copper monarch butterflies, a species well known for their lengthy annual migration across North America from Canada to Mexico, as a symbolic representation of "the perilous journey thousands of Mexican immigrants [take] to the United States."
+Her recent 2018 print Crafted Flow, part of her Butterfly Suite, presents a colorful range of debossed printed butterflies.
 However, not all of the imprinted butterflies are shown with color, perhaps as a metaphor that not all of the monarchs who migrate make it, and for the ones who do, they are left a little bit different from the rest.

 Margarita Cabrera, Crafted Flow - Butterfly suite - 3/15, 2018.
 Blind debossed print with artist applied watercolor.
-Finally, her piece Time Does Not Forgive (New Landscape), which also belongs to her Butterfly Suite, is more direct in its connection to immigration